Mavadidurai/compInterFoam/README.md

 Single-pulse runs may additionally supply `pulseCenterTime` in `constant/laserProperties` to delay the Gaussian peak; values outside the window are clamped to the configured start/end times, and omitting the entry retains the legacy near-start placement.
+When the keyword is absent the solver centres the Gaussian at `laserStartTime + min(0.5·(laserEndTime - laserStartTime), 3σ)` so the energy lands within a few pulse widths of the trigger.
+Providing an explicit `pulseCenterTime` simply shifts this centre—it does not change the deposited energy, only when the peak arrives during the `[laserStartTime, laserEndTime]` window.
 ## Notes
 * All diagnostics controlled by `verbose` are now emitted by the master MPI rank only to prevent duplicate messages in parallel runs.